losol/positor/readme.txt

 == Description ==

 A minimalistic theme with a clean design giving focus to your content.
-Theme is based on on Bootstrap 4.
+Theme is built on Bootstrap 4.

 == Installation ==